2025 in ONE Championship: ONE Friday Fights 96

 ONE Friday Fights 96: Komawut vs. Panrit 2 (also known as ONE Lumpinee 96) was a combat sports event produced by ONE Championship that took place on February 7, 2025, at Lumpinee Boxing Stadium in Bangkok, Thailand.

 Background

 A 142-pounds Muay Thai rematch between Komawut FA.Group and Panrit Lukjaomaesaiwaree was headlined the event.
-The pairing previously to met at ONE Friday Fights 29 in August 2023, which Komawut win by majority decision.
+The pairing previously met at ONE Friday Fights 29 in August 2023, which Komawut win by majority decision.

 Bonus awards

 The following fighters received $10,000 bonuses: